Haribalajiravi/creamie-cli/README.md

 > Note: Above command will replace your component with same name which means your old code will be deleted!

 ## Application serving
-Your application is filled with webpack fuel which run your expensive
+Your application is filled with webpack fuel which will launch your rocket (application updates) towards the space (Browser).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjMxNjUxMzI2LC00MjExMDY0NzAsLTEyMz
+eyJoaXN0b3J5IjpbNzU1NDM2MzkwLC00MjExMDY0NzAsLTEyMz
 cxNzE4ODgsLTk0NjkwMTU3MSwtNzgwOTIxOTMwLDgwNDg4OTI2
 NiwtMTMxNTU0NzEyNywtNzI2MzE0Mzg2LC03MjQxOTM5MDgsLT
 Q1OTE0MTAxNl19